antonbabkin/pubdata/readme.md

 If everything worked above, it would be great.
 Explore what other collections and data sets currently exist in the package, try to load them using the “get()” function with correct arguments.

-As you go through this process, try to remember what was happening - maybe keep notes.
-It will help when you are working on the install instructions in the future.

 # Installation

 1. Install [mamba](https://mamba.readthedocs.io/en/latest/index.html) and [Quarto](https://quarto.org/).
 Configure [SSH authentication](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) with GitHub.